The council works closely with Hampshire County Council (HCC), the Highways Authority, when preparing transport evidence to support plan making.

 The consultation also enquired about current local travel trends and what may encourage residents to use alternative travel modes to the private car.

-The Report of Consultation summarises the process of the consultation, key findings, recommended next steps and potential implications for low car living in Whitehill & Bordon.
-It also forms part of the emerging local plan evidence base in relation to parking standards and the design of residential car parking.
+The report of consultation summarises the process of the consultation, key findings, recommended next steps and potential implications for low car living in Whitehill & Bordon.
+It also forms part of the plan making evidence base in relation to parking standards and the design of residential car parking.